 “he who teaches, in his teaching,”

 1.1 Every Born-Again Christian Has at Least One Spiritual Gift.
-Every born-again believer in Jesus Christ has received a spiritual gift from the Lord Jesus Christ (1 Corinthians 12:4-11, page 1796).
-Please recall also that one spiritual gift may have a variety of ministries (“διακονιῶν”), with a variety of spiritual effects (1 Corinthians 12:4-7, page 1796).
-Therefore, if you have the Spiritual Gift of Teachingr, that single gift may result in a variety of ministries and spiritual effects.
+Every born-again believer in Jesus Christ has received a spiritual gift from the Lord Jesus Christ (1 Corinthians 12:4-11).
+Please recall also that one spiritual gift may have a variety of ministries (“διακονιῶν”), with a variety of spiritual effects (1 Corinthians 12:4-7).
+Therefore, if you have the Spiritual Gift of Teaching, that single gift may result in a variety of ministries and spiritual effects.

 Jesus as Teacher

 2.1 Teaching with Authority.
-Unlike the religious teachers (Pharisees, Sadduccees, and scribes), Jesus was teaching (“διδάσκων”) with authority (“ἐξουσίαν”) (Matthew 7:28-29, page 1512; Mark 1:22, page 1558; Luke 4:32, page 1603).
-Even at the age of twelve, Jesus sat in the temple in the midst of teachers, both listening to them and asking them questions; all who heard him were amazed at His understanding and His answers (Luke 2:46, page 1599).
+Unlike the religious teachers (Pharisees, Sadducees, and scribes), Jesus was teaching (“διδάσκων”) with authority (“ἐξουσίαν”) (Matthew 7:28-29; Mark 1:22; Luke 4:32).
+Even at the age of twelve, Jesus sat in the temple in the midst of teachers, both listening to them and asking them questions; all who heard Him were amazed at His understanding and His answers (Luke 2:46).
 Teaching with the authority of God distinguishes The Spiritual Gift of Teaching.
 When the Holy Spirit indwells a believer with The Spiritual Gift of Teaching, then the Holy Spirit uses the revelation of God in the Word of God, the Bible, to produce authoritative teaching.
-To the degree the believer teaches accurately the Bible, then the authority of God undergirds the teaching.
+To the degree the believer teaches the Bible accurately, then the authority of God undergirds the teaching.
 The authority is never the believer doing the teaching, but rather God using the Bible and the lips of the teaching-gifted believer to teach the Bible with its inherent authority.

 2.2 Call No Man Teacher.
-Jesus commanded believers never to call anyone “teacher,” except Jesus Himself (Matthew 23:8–Jesus prohibited calling anyone “Rabbi,” and then explained that believers have only one teacher (“διδάσκαλος“), and all His disciples are brothers; see also Luke 3:12, page 1600; The Pastoral Heresy).
-In fact, Jesus warned His disciples to beware the scribes who like to walk around in long robes, and like respectful greetings in the market places, and the chief seats in the synagogues and places of honor at banquets, but devour widow’s houses, and for appearance sake offer long prayers (Mark 11:38-39, page 1583).
-Jesus likened the teaching of the Pharisees and Sadducees to leaven, which meant that their evil spread to all who followed their practices (Matthew 16:12, pages 1529-1530; Matthew 23:1-39, pages 1542-1544).
+Jesus commanded believers never to call anyone “teacher,” except Jesus Himself (Matthew 23:8–Jesus prohibited calling anyone “Rabbi,” and then explained that believers have only one teacher (“διδάσκαλος“), and all His disciples are brothers; see also Luke 3:12; The Pastoral Heresy).
+In fact, Jesus warned His disciples to beware the scribes who like to walk around in long robes, and like respectful greetings in the market places, and the chief seats in the synagogues and places of honor at banquets, but devour widow’s houses, and for appearance sake offer long prayers (Mark 12:38-39).
+Jesus likened the teaching of the Pharisees and Sadducees to leaven, which meant that their evil spread to all who followed their practices (Matthew 16:12; Matthew 23:1-39).

 2.4 The Father Taught Jesus.
-Jesus proclaimed that His teaching was not His own (John 7:16-18, page 1668), but His Father taught (“ἐδίδαξέν“) Him what to say (John 8:28, page 1628).
+Jesus proclaimed that His teaching was not His own (John 7:16-18), but His Father taught (“ἐδίδαξέν“) Him what to say (John 8:28).
 Jesus proclaimed that only those willing to do the will of His Father will know if the teaching of Jesus was of God or whether Jesus spoke from Himself.
 Jesus obeyed the Father by receiving the revelation from the Father and then teaching it to the people.
 At all times, Jesus was both fully human and fully God.
 As a man, Jesus did not know all things.
 As God, Jesus always knew all things.
 At times, Jesus spoke as a man; at other times, Jesus displayed His divine knowledge.
-Jesus was the perfect servant of Yahweh, as Isaiah described (Isaiah 53:1-13, pages 1154-1156).
+Jesus was the perfect servant of Yahweh, as Isaiah described (Isaiah 53:1-13).

 2.5 Jesus and Parables.
-Jesus taught in parables because while seeing they do not see and while hearing, they do not hear.
+Jesus taught in parables because “while seeing they do not see and while hearing, they do not hear”.
 Jesus fulfilled the prophecy of Isaiah regarding the dull heart of Israel.
 In contrast, Jesus explained the mysteries of the kingdom of heaven to His disciples because it has been granted them to know those things.
-(Matthew 13:1-17, pages 1522-1523; Mark 4:1-12, pages 1562-1563).
+(Matthew 13:1-17; Mark 4:1-12).